HomepageUtilitiesInternetThe Best Satellite Internet Providers of 2025

 • 3 Reviews Score Score is based on company’s customer experience, financial stability, and coverage options.

-• 25 Mbps Download Speed Measured in megabits per second (Mbps), this is the speed at which users will be able to download files from the internet.
+• Up to about 100 Mbps (area-dependent) Download Speed Measured in megabits per second (Mbps), this is the speed at which users will be able to download files from the internet.

 Why we chose it